chapel-lang/chapel/doc/rst/developer/bestPractices/TestSystem.rst

 Ultimately, our intention is to support a library of common recipes for ``.bad`` files, but this has not been implemented yet.

+An easy way to obtain this file is to run the future once using ``start_test`` - the output for that configuration can then be found in a ``.out.tmp`` file in the same directory as the test.

 Resolving a Future
 ++++++++++++++++++